2.75D: Boosting learning by representing 3D Medical imaging to 2D features for small data: Experiments

 \subsection{Impact of Limited Data}

-In comparison to 3D CNN, a comparable 2D CNN architecture possesses less trainable parameters by multiple factors of magnitude.
+In comparison to 3D CNN, a comparable 2D CNN architecture possesses several times smaller trainable parameters.
 As 2.75D compressed 3D information into 2D, we hypothesize that the advantage of 2.75D would be more prominent in case of limited training data.

-In this experiment, we evaluated the performance of four strategies with various training dataset size, while keeping the test set intact.
-The training set was downscaled by a factor of 3, 9 and 27, while keeping the positive to negative sample ratio unchanged.
-Using such downscaled training sets, four aforementioned CNN strategies were retrained and evaluated respectively.
+Note that, due to the limited amount of images in the Breast MRI and Prostate MRI dataset, this experiment was only conducted using the LIDC-IDRI dataset.
+In this experiment, we evaluated the performance of four strategies with various training data sizes, while keeping the test set intact.
+The training set was downscaled by a factor of 2, 4, 8, 16, and 32, while keeping the positive-to-negative sample ratio unchanged.
+Using such downscaled training sets, four aforementioned CNN strategies and three transfer learning strategies were evaluated.